Steeple Ashton Conservation Village Wiltshire and the Area

 Steeple Ashton, a most lovely and beautiful Wiltshire village, being both conservation and award winning.

-Relax at Coachmans Cottage and unwind whilst you enjoy life in this quintessential English village.
+Relax at Coachmans Cottage and enjoy life in this quintessential English village.

 Granted a charter to hold a market back in 1266.
 Many pretty 16th 17th and 18th century houses remain today.

 There is a wealth of architectural styles ranging from timber cottages, a Jacobean Manor House, Georgian houses, and even an occasional modern house has crept in.